mhewedy/vermin/README.md

   vermin [command]

 Available Commands:
-  completion  Generates completion scripts (bash and zsh) cp          Copy files between host and VM create      Create VM from an image help        Help about any command
+  completion  Generates completion scripts (Bash, Zsh and PowerShell) cp          Copy files between host and VM create      Create VM from an image help        Help about any command